elhammj/Restaurant-Review-App/README.md

 # Resturant Review App
 ---
 It is Udacity project to implement a website that works perfectly across devices and with Lie-fi or offline network by using Service Worker.
+In addition, it's accessible by all users.
 The website shows a different cuisine on New York areas and gives a user the ability to filter out the restaurants.